 On the left side of the screen you will see the most important pages of this website, reference info that answers the most common and urgent questions that people usually have.

-The checklist for the perfect EV was completely overhauled in December 2023, and captures my 15+ years of experience in researching, shopping for, buying and owning EVs.
+The checklist for the perfect EV was completely overhauled in January 2024, and captures my 15+ years of experience in researching, shopping for, buying and owning EVs.
 Once you understand the basics, and are seriously evaluating the EV models on the market, it’s time to digest that long document.
-At least read through the must-have section at the top.
+At least read through the must-have section at the top, and don’t miss the two items that are not important, at the end of that first section.

-Some of the car pages have detailed information about finding a great value in a used EV.
 When evaluating a specific used car that’s listed for sale, it can be difficult figuring out exactly which options the car is equipped with.
 The seller may not have provided sufficient photos, or some features can only be discerned from photos if you know exactly what to look for.
+Each model will typically have some tale of woe regarding a design problem and subsequent recalls, or perhaps there was a model year (year of production) that was especially troublesome.
 The “used advice” information on these car pages is there to help you research specific cars that you are finding in used inventory.
-As of Sept 2022, there are dedicated pages for the Nissan Leaf, the BMW i3, the Chevy Volt and the Tesla models.
+There are dedicated pages here for the Nissan Leaf, the BMW i3, the Chevy Bolt, the Chevy Volt and the Tesla models.

 If you are really interested in EVs, you should come down to the monthly meeting of the “EV Club of the South” group.
 We meet up at Manuel’s Tavern on the third Wednesday of every month, and at our meeting typically ever major EV on the market is represented, with owners happy to answer questions or even give you a ride in their car.
 The EV Club has a website here, and they have a very active Facebook group.